 Can this be a happy marriage?

 Summer is the perfect time to get your kiddos involved in a variety of activities that continue to promote learning.
-As a classroom teacher, I wish I was able to take my students on field trips each month to experience first hand so many learning opportunities that just can’t be done in the classroom.
-Unfortunately, monthly field trips isn’t possible; therefore, summer is the perfect opportunity for family field trips that build student knowledge and can be tapped into during the school year.
+As a classroom teacher, I wish I was able to take my students on field trips each month to experience firsthand so many learning opportunities that just can’t be done in the classroom.
+Unfortunately, monthly field trips isn’t possible; therefore, the perfect opportunity for summer family activities are field trips that build student knowledge.

 This post may contain affiliate links, and I may earn compensation when you